James Caverly

-James "Joey" Caverly (born in 1988 or 1989) is an American actor who has been deaf since birth.
+James "Joey" Caverly (born June 16, 1989) is an American actor who has been deaf since birth.

 Personal life

 Caverly was born and raised in Royal Oak, Michigan.
-He has been deaf since birth and has an older sister who is also deaf, as well as two younger brothers who are hearing; his parents are hearing, as well.
+He has been deaf since birth and has an older sister who is also deaf, as well as two younger brothers who are hearing; his parents are hearing.

 In 2007, Caverly graduated from Lahser High School, a mainstream school in the Bloomfield Hills School District with a program for deaf and hard of hearing students.
 In 2011, he received a Bachelor of Arts in Theatre Arts from Gallaudet University.

-Caverly currently lives in New York City.
+As of 2022, Caverly lives in New York City.

 Career

-After graduating from Gallaudet University, Caverly joined National Theatre of the Deaf, where he both directed and acted in plays for two years.
+Soon after graduating from Gallaudet University in 2011, Caverly joined National Theatre of the Deaf, where he both directed and acted in plays for two years.

 Following his time with National Theatre of the Deaf, Caverly performed with Huntington Theatre Company, Berkeley Repertory Theatre, Studio Theatre, Kitchen Theatre Company, and SpeakEasy Stage Company.
 In 2018, he performed in a Broadway production of Children Of A Lesser God with Studio 54.

-Aside from acting, Caverly has also directed plays, including a production of Romeo and Juliet in both American Sign Language and spoken English for Community College of Baltimore County Community Theatre.
+Aside from acting, Caverly has also directed plays, including a 2017 production of Romeo and Juliet in both American Sign Language and spoken English for Community College of Baltimore County Community Theatre.

 Portrayals of deafness in media

-As a deaf person who interacts with the media, Caverly has spoken publicly about the lack of accurate representation of deafness in film and television, as well as on stage.
-He has discussed how, in many media portrayals, the deaf person is "the problem, they’re the issue in the story that needs to be fixed," which is not "the lens that the world needs to see."
+Caverly has spoken publicly about the lack of accurate representation of deafness in film and television, as well as on stage.
+In 2022, he discussed how, in many media portrayals, the deaf person is "the problem, they're the issue in the story that needs to be fixed," which is not "the lens that the world needs to see."

-Although he has experienced some barriers to his acting career due to his deafness, Caverly has stated, "As a deaf person I’m already invested in communicating through my body ...
-And when I’m on stage it’s really easy for me to find that piece of emotion because I do it on a day to day basis."
+Although he has experienced some barriers to his acting career due to his deafness, Caverly said in 2013, "As a deaf person I'm already invested in communicating through my body ...
+And when I'm on stage it's really easy for me to find that piece of emotion because I do it on a day to day basis."